kvissuet/GameWorld/README.md

 **GameWorld**

 This project is here to showcase my javascript full stack skill set.

+Stack: React.JS, Redux, Node.JS, Express.JS, MongoDB

 My goal is to make a website where people can play games against AI that I'm developing using ML techniques.